-Further information regarding the signs and indicators of abuse are set out in the DfE guidance Keeping Children Safe in Education (DfE 2021) and can be found within the School Improvement Liverpool Schools Safeguarding Handbook.
-This includes amongst others, the definitions and indicators of Child Sexual Exploitation, Child Criminal Exploitation (including County Lines), Serious Violence, Female Genital Mutilation, Forced Marriage, Honour Based Abuse, Peer on Peer abuse, Sexual Violence and Sexual Harassment (including sexting and other related issues), Vulnerabilities to Extremism, Children Missing in Education (CME), Domestic Abuse and Adverse Childhood Experiences (ACE's).
+Further information regarding the signs and indicators of abuse are set out in the DfE guidance Keeping Children Safe in Education and can be found within the School Improvement Liverpool Schools Safeguarding Handbook.
+This includes amongst others, the definitions and indicators of Child Sexual Exploitation, Child Criminal Exploitation (including County Lines), Serious Violence, Female Genital Mutilation, Forced Marriage, Honour Based Abuse, Child on Child Abuse, Sexual Violence and Sexual Harassment (including sexting and other related issues), Vulnerabilities to Extremism, Children Missing in Education (CME), Domestic Abuse, Neglect and Adverse Childhood Experiences (ACE's).